paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 ### Introducing chart-releaser

-You could use a combination of `helm package` and `helm repo` commands to construct your [Helm](https://helm.sh) repository by hand, or you can simplify your life by using `chart-releaser` which will not only create your packages, but will upload them as binaries into an appropriately versioned [GitHub](https://github.com) elease.
+You could use a combination of `helm package` and `helm repo` commands to construct your [Helm](https://helm.sh) repository by hand, or you can simplify your life by using `chart-releaser` which will not only create your packages, but will upload them as binaries into an appropriately versioned [GitHub](https://github.com) Release.

 Download chart-releaser for your architecture [here].